黑料正能量

 Protecting Scotland鈥檚 marine life from sea to shore

-This is rewilding at sea scale鈥夆斺塨acked by science, driven by community and designed to last.
+This is community action at seascape scale鈥夆斺塨acked by science, driven by community and designed to last.

 The vision for North Arran鈥檚 wild waters

-North Arran鈥檚 marine ecosystems鈥夆斺塰ome to maerl beds, seagrass meadows and burrowed mud habitats鈥夆斺塧re vital nurseries for fish, carbon sinks and natural storm defences.
-Yet unlike neighbouring protected areas, these waters remain vulnerable.
+The marine ecosystems in Arran鈥檚 coastal waters鈥夆斺塰ome to maerl beds, seagrass meadows and burrowed mud habitats鈥夆斺塧re vital nurseries for fish, carbon sinks and natural storm defences.
+Yet unlike neighbouring protectedareas.
+The South Arran MPA (Marine Protected Area) provides protection, but Northern waters remain vulnerable.

-COAST鈥檚 inspiring vision for North Arran aims to:
+COAST鈥檚 inspiring vision for north Arran aims to work with the community to:

 • Survey seabed habitats and natural marine processes